What will studying in 2021 be like for me?

 For All Our Futures

-Support for Māori and Pacific staff, staff with disabilities, LGBTI staff, Carers, working parents, mature age staff and other equity groups.
+Support for Māori and Pacific staff, staff with disabilities, rainbow staff, Carers, working parents, mature age staff and other equity groups.

 We’ve identified groups where there’s a need to improve equity outcomes for selection, recognition, career progression, retention and job satisfaction.

 We've pulled together a number of links to resources and interesting information to help support you at home with your family.